currawong-project/libcw/notes.md

 - cwAudioFile cannot convert float or double input samples to 24 bit output samples See audiofile::writeFloat() and audiofile::writeDouble().

-- If a proc, inside a poly,  is given a numeric suffix then that suffix will overwrite the label_sfx_id assigned by the system.
-This case should be detected.

 Host Environments:
 ------------------